-What trips up many expats is assuming they don’t need to file if they earn less that $100,000.
+What trips up many expats is assuming they don’t need to file if they earn less than $100,000.
 This is VERY wrong.
 In fact, if you’re audited and haven’t filed, you can lose the FEIE entirely.
-Failure to file can cost you tax, interest and penalties on your entire salary.
+Failure to file can cost you tax, interest, and penalties on your entire salary.
 This “use it or lose it” clause in the FEIE has crushed many an expat over the years.

-If you’re self employed, or operating a business outside of the United States, watch out for self employment tax.
+If you’re self-employed or operating a business outside of the United States, watch out for self-employment tax.
 This is not reduced by the FEIE and is 15% of your net profits.
 The FEIE applies to income tax but not SE tax.

-So, someone earning $100,000 in self employment income might pay zero income tax using the FEIE.
+So, someone earning $100,000 in self-employment income might pay zero income tax using the FEIE.
 But they will pay about $15,000 in SE tax as a penalty for failing to plan.

 And SE tax is a penalty, pure and simple.
-If you operate your business through an offshore corporation formed in a tax free country, and report your income on Form 2555 as a salary from that offshore corporation, you can eliminate self employment tax entirely.
+If you operate your business through an offshore corporation formed in a tax-free country and report your income on Form 2555 as a salary from that offshore corporation, you can eliminate self-employment tax entirely.